gadimbaylisahil/devdocs/docs/books/high-performance-browser-networking/index.md

 ## Chapter 13 - Optimizing Application Delivery

-As we can reduce the latency, its crucial we make optimizations at transport and application layers, to eliminate unnecessary roundtrips, requests, and minimize the distance that needs to be travelled for each packet(positioning servers closer to the client).
+As we can't reduce the latency, its crucial we make optimizations at transport and application layers, to eliminate unnecessary roundtrips, requests, and minimize the distance that needs to be travelled for each packet(positioning servers closer to the client).

 > Optimize TLS and TCP on servers, try to run the latest versions and make configurations changes according to best practices.